Portal

 • Interactive jobs must not exceed 4 cores and 24 GB memory

-• Paid resource limits are definied by the allocation limits
+• Allocation limits are defined by the terms of the allocation

-The Jupyter and RStudio Server Interactive Apps allow the use of custom software or environment options.
-To utilize these, select "Use custom environment" under Environment type and enter commands there to be ran once the job launches.
+Jupyter and RStudio Server allow the use of custom software or environments.
+To use these, select "Use custom environment" under Environment type and enter commands to be run when the job launches.

-For example, to use a custom Anaconda environment named myenv, the following text should be included in the "Environment setup" box:
+For example, to use a custom Anaconda environment named myenv, the "Environment setup" box should contain:

 module load anaconda